 A few years ago Seven News had some trouble with the locals in the area.
 Locals did not want cameras filming the area or sharing pictures on Social media.

 We travelled here after this report and found the locals tend to keep to themselves.
 So bring your camera!
-Typical media always makes situations seem worse than what they are.
+Typical media always makes situations seem worse than they are.

 If you are coming to visit this area, have some respect for the local surfers of the area.
 Just catch your fair share of waves.